SpartzInc/automation_object/docs/README.md

 ### Putting it together

 AutomationObject Framework allows you to create YAML configurations to define UI on a website or app.
-You will put all YAML files into a single folder to represent one website/app version.
+You can put all YAML files into a single folder to represent one website/app version.
 YAML files are just combined into one large Hash object.

 Code for getting YAML configurations and converting into one single blueprint: